-Table 9: Parcel Lease Major Terms Topic Description Parties to Agreement City and County of San Francisco acting by and through the San Francisco Port Commission ("Port") as Landlord, and Vertical Developer entity to be determined ("Tenant") as Tenant Premises Development parcels within the Project Site that are conveyed to Vertical Developers under the DDA.
-Term 75 years (subject to SB 815) Rent Base Rent: Some Parcel Leases will be prepaid in full.
+Table 9: Parcel Lease Major Terms Торіс Description Parties to Agreement City and County of San Francisco acting by and through the San Francisco Port Commission ("Port") as Landlord, and Vertical Developer entity to be determined ("Tenant") as Tenant Premises Development parcels within the Project Site that are conveyed to Vertical Developers under the DDA.
+Term 75 years Rent Base Rent: Some Parcel Leases will be prepaid in full.
 Monthly base rent for hybrid leases will be determined by converting fair market fee value to an annual rent according to a formula applied by the appraiser engaged through the DDA conveyance procedures or through the public offering process.
-Where rent is not fully pre-paid, monthly base rent amount will be fixed in the

-Table 9: Parcel Lease Major Terms Topic Description - Parcel Lease and adjusted every 10 th year based on 85% of the average of the previous 3 years of rent.
-Reserve Rent: Site-wide (excluding Lead Parcels, parking structure Parcel D, and Pier 48) base rent will be \$3.5 million, which will be allocated proportionally to parcels at the time of the first Phase Submittal.
-Percentage Rent: Percentage rent will be based upon a percent of adjusted gross income or net operating income.
+Where rent is not fully pre-paid, monthly base rent amount will be fixed in the Parcel Lease and adjusted every 10 th year based on 85% of the average of the previous 3 years of rent.
+Percentage Rent: Percentage rent will be based upon a percent of adjusted gross income.
 Port Participation in Proceeds from Sale and Refinance If a non-Affiliate transfer occurs prior to the issuance of a building permit, 100% of net proceeds will be captured as a Project Payment Source.
 If the transfer occurs after the issuance of a building permit, Port participates in 1.5% of net sale proceeds.
 Port will also participate in 1.5% of refinancing proceeds.
 Permitted Use Permitted uses will be those uses allowable under the Mission Rock SUD and Design Controls.

-The Tenant of residential parcels must also comply with applicable provisions of the Housing Plan that requires 40% inclusionary units Projectwide.
+Table 9: Parcel Lease Major Terms Торіс Description The Tenant of residential parcels must also comply with applicable provisions of the Housing Plan that requires 40% inclusionary units Project- wide.
 Specific requirements for each residential parcel, as established in the Phase Submittal consistent with the Housing Plan, will be a requirement of the Parcel Lease.
 Mitigation and Improvement Measures Tenant must comply with the MMRP measures applicable to the development parcel.
 Jobs and Equal Opportunity Tenant must comply with the applicable requirements of the Workforce Development Plan.
 Maintenance and Repair Tenant is obligated to maintain and operate the Premises, maintain and repair the improvements, provide the Port with a periodic facilities condition report after 20 years (and every 10 years thereafter until year 50 and then every 5 years thereafter) and maintain adequate capital reserves.
 Subletting Tenant has right to sublet the Premises to non-affiliates without Port's prior approval, so long as the subleases meet certain conditions.
 Mortgages Tenant has right to grant mortgages of Tenant's interest in the Parcel Lease, any subleases and any personal property on ground-leased Premises, subject to customary mortgagee protection provisions.
 Transfer Port has reasonable approval rights to a transfer prior to issuance of certificate of occupancy.
 After certificate of occupancy is issued, Tenant may assign the lease subject to prior notice to Transferee meeting certain conditions such as net worth and experience.
 CFD Matters Tenant must acknowledge and agree to comply with obligations of community facility district applying to the Development Parcel.
-Default In the event of default, Port may exercise a termination right only for certain material defaults that occur after notice and cure, including failure to pay rent or taxes, VDDA default, abandonment, use of the premises for prohibited uses, failure to adequately maintain the premises and failure to comply with
+Default In the event of default, Port may exercise a termination right only for certain material defaults that occur after notice and cure, including failure to pay rent or taxes, VDDA default, abandonment, use of the premises for prohibited uses, failure to adequately maintain the premises and failure to comply with requirements re: hazardous materials.

-Table 9: Parcel Lease Major Terms

-Topic Description

-requirements re: hazardous materials.

 Indemnification Tenant is obligated to indemnify, defend and hold harmless Port and City parties for all claims other than certain claims arising from the actions of Port and the City parties.